yschaeff/raddr_switch/doc/protocol.md

 ## Cascade method

 I think it is conceivable to use only one pin on the MCU.
 That might depend on how fast the chip is able to switch from input to output.
-Individual RABI's connected together serially will form a 'pack'.
+Individual RABIES connected together serially will form a 'pack'.
+The RABI closed to the output of ALPHA (RABI0) is considered the highest rank and messaged will be relayed through lower ranked RABIES.
+The message from RABI0 will arrive first at ALPHA

 ```